2012 Scottish Cup final

 The 2012 Scottish Cup Final was the 127th final of the Scottish Cup.
 The match took place at Hampden Park on 19 May 2012 and was contested by the Edinburgh derby rivals, Hibernian (Hibs) and Heart of Midlothian (Hearts).
 It was Hibs' 12th Scottish Cup Final and Hearts' 14th.
 It was also the first time the clubs had met in a Scottish Cup Final since 1896.

 As Scottish Premier League (SPL) clubs, Hibs and Hearts both entered the competition in the fourth round.
 Hibs won all four of their ties at the first attempt, defeating two other SPL clubs and two Scottish Football League clubs.
 After winning against Junior club Auchinleck Talbot in the fourth round, Hearts defeated three other SPL clubs to reach the final.
-Hearts needed a replay to eliminate St Johnstone then they beat St Mirren, then beat cup holders Celtic in the semi-final.
+Hearts needed a replay to eliminate St Johnstone then they beat St Mirren also after a replay, then beat cup holders Celtic in the semi-final.

 The match was Hibs' 12th appearance in the Scottish Cup final and Hearts' 14th.
 Hibs had previously won two finals and Hearts had won seven.
 Because both teams were from Edinburgh, many of the city councillors requested that the final be held in Edinburgh at Murrayfield Stadium, instead of the traditional venue of Hampden, in Glasgow.
 The previous final between the two clubs in 1896 had been held in Edinburgh but on this occasion it stayed in Glasgow.

 Hearts won a one-sided match 5–1.
 They took an early 2–0 lead by goals from Darren Barr and Rudi Skácel.
-Hibs reduced the deficit to 2–1 at half-time through captain James McPake.
+Hibs reduced the deficit to 2–1 before half-time through captain James McPake.
 Soon after half-time, however, Pa Kujabi was sent off and conceded a penalty kick, which was converted by Danny Grainger.
 Hearts scored two further goals with their one-man advantage to complete the scoring.